andriesfilmer/gtd/cheatsheets/ubuntu-maintenance.md

     reboot
     apt --purge autoremove

+ ## Ubuntu downgrade

+Sometimes a upgrade is broken and you want to go back to a older version.
+See example:

+    apt list -a libmysqlclient21
+    apt install libmysqlclient21=8.0.28-0ubuntu4
+    apt-mark hold libmysqlclient21

+When that has been fixed, you can undo the above with:

+    apt-mark unhold libmysqlclient21
+    apt update
+    apt upgrade

 ### How to Re-Enable Third-Party Repositories

 Third-party repositories are defined in the .list files under /etc/apt/sources.list.d/ directory.
 First, re-enable third-party repositories with the following command, which will remove the # character in lines that begin with deb.